sn2015/RepData_PeerAssessment1/PA1_template.md

 ```
 near 13% is missing

-for this task i create a separate dataframe *"datawithoutNA"* in which i fill NA values
+for this task i create a separate data frame *"data without NA"* in which i fill NA values
-using the mean for that 5-minute interval
+using the mean for the correspondent 5-minute interval

 ```r
 datawithoutNA <- data